Topics in this article include:

 Foods that are high in glutathione precursors, and therefore help boost glutathione levels naturally, are best when eaten raw (as in raw asparagus or a spinach salad), or fermented (like in sauerkraut or whey).

-Cooking, pasteurization, and microwaving food destroys the delicate glutathione precursor amino acids – L-glutamate, glycine, and L-cysteine.
+Cooking, pasteurization, and microwaving food destroys the delicate glutathione precursor amino acids – glutamate, glycine, and cysteine.

-Glutathione precursors in raw foods also survive the stomach acids.
+Glutathione precursors in raw foods also survive the stomach acids better than the supplement form.

-The reason that the pill-form of glutathione doesn't work is primarily because glutathione is manufactured inside the cell, or within the liver, from its three precursor amino acids, glycine, glutamic acid, and cysteine.
+The reason that the pill-form of pure glutathione doesn't work as well is primarily because glutathione is manufactured inside the cell, or within the liver, from its three precursor amino acids, glycine, glutamic acid, and cysteine.
 The pill form of glutathione can also be toxic, or of an unreliable quality.

-So food sources that provide these three amino acids and other precursor components, or which support their construction in the body, are the most efficient way to improve glutathione levels in the body.
+So food sources that provide these L-cysteine and other precursor components, or which support their construction in the body, are the most efficient way to improve glutathione levels in the body.

 The human body is complex.
 Only a naturally made whole food is able to provide the very best support possible to meet our physiological requirements long term.